cgpu/biochunks/README.md

 # biochunks
-Small chunks of bioinformatics related code or hacks
+A repo/blog hybrid of small bioinformatics utility chunks of code.